 Businesses can be classified as the pulse of every economy.
-This is because they help provide the goods, services, and employment critical for its growth.
+This is because they help provide the goods, services, and employment critical for growth.
 For this reason, it's important to ensure that entrepreneurs are equipped with the tools and knowledge they need to succeed.

-If you’re a new entrepreneur (or are in the process of becoming one), being financially literate could keep you from making avoidable mistakes.
+If you’re a new entrepreneur (or are in the process of becoming one), being financially literate can keep you from making avoidable mistakes.
 Below are some of the most common financial mistakes that new businesses make—take note so that you’ll be able to avoid them.

 1. Focusing Too Much on Social Media

-Social media is undeniably a powerful marketing tool, especially considering its number of users and how cost-effective advertising.
+Social media is undeniably a powerful marketing tool, especially considering its number of users and cost-effective advertising.
 However, despite the ubiquitous nature of social media, traditional search engines are still a necessity for your average internet user—Google logs 3.5 billion searches every day.
 For this reason, you don’t want to make the financial mistake of putting all your eggs in one basket and missing out on the golden opportunities SEO offers—opportunities like earning higher organic traffic and, therefore, more conversions.